-For years, I was a dedicated adherent to the philosophy that one should always brine the Gameday Bird.
-“Gameday” as in Thanksgiving.
-Turkey Day is serious business around this camp.
-My husband is one of those, “The holidays are nothing but a ploy by a bunch of greedy corporations trying to make a buck!”
-Grinch-type dudes.
-Thanksgiving is probably the only holiday he looks forward to and enjoys.
-But, for so long I was chained to the brining technique for our gobbler.
-It wasn’t until a disturbing encounter with a mutant bird, that I said, “Enough’s enough!” and switched to this dry brine.
-Since then, I’ve been more chill and much happier with my birds.
+For years, I was a dedicated adherent to the philosophy that one should always brine the holiday bird.
+Thanksgiving enjoys cult status in my family, so I can’t mess around with the main course.
+But, for so long, I was chained to the wet brining technique as being “the one.”
+It wasn’t until a disturbing encounter with a mutant bird that I said, “Enough’s enough!” and switched to dry brines.

-Now normally I wouldn’t think twice about the deal.
-In fact, I didn’t think twice- until homeboy pulled up to the house two days before to drop off said bird.
+Now, normally I wouldn’t think twice about the deal.
+In fact, I didn’t think twice- until homeboy pulled up to the house two days before to drop off the turkey.

 “Where’s the bird?”
 I asked.